11 Steps to Improve Your Public Wi-Fi Security

 We’ve talked about this earlier but this deserves a section all of its own.

 Doing financial transactions over an unsecured public Wi-Fi is a risky business.

-Nevertheless, if you really need to access your bank account or pay online, we recommend you use a special security solution that can scan incoming and outgoing internet traffic for malicious software before these can infect your device and allow cybercriminals to hack you.
+Nevertheless, if you really need to access your bank account or pay online, we recommend you use a premium security suite that can scan incoming and outgoing internet traffic for malicious software before these can infect your device and allow cybercriminals to hack you.

-This software represents a complementary layer of security for the traditional antivirus solutions and it’s just one way you can strengthen your financial security.
+This software includes multiple layers of security and it’s just one way you can strengthen your financial security.

 10. Secure your browser before you go online

 Browsers are the main gateway for Internet traffic, and because of this, it is the first target of many malware programs.
 That’s why a safe and secure browser will filter out many potential threats and minimize some of the risks associated with the Internet.

 Here are just a few of the steps you can follow to make sure your browser can cope: